-On March 6, 2008, the compensation committee also approved the Senior Management Incentive Compensation Plan, or 2008 Bonus Plan.
-Under the terms of the 2008 Bonus Plan, named executive officers would be eligible for annual bonus payments based upon the achievement of specified objectives.
-Depending upon actual performance versus objectives, participants could receive between zero and 150% of their individual target bonus percentage.
-Eligibility is triggered only if 95% of our consolidated net income target is met.
-After this trigger is achieved, a bonus is awarded for each financial component if at least 95% of target for the respective component is achieved.
-The awards are calculated based upon the participant's overall target with component weights, as follows: 35% based on the achievement of the 2008 net income target, 25% on the achievement of 2008 revenue target, 25% on the cash usage target and 15% on individual qualitative goals being met.
-It is anticipated that 2008 bonuses will be paid, if earned, in a combination of cash and stock or, under certain circumstances, entirely in stock.
+On March 11, 2009, our compensation committee adopted our 2009 Incentive Plan for fiscal year 2009.
+Under the terms of the 2009 Incentive Plan, certain of our employees, including all of our executive officers, are eligible for annual bonus payments based upon a percentage of their respective 2009 annual salaries and the achievement of specified objectives.
+Depending upon actual performance versus objectives, eligible participants could receive between zero and 150% of their individual target bonus percentage.
+Eligibility is triggered only if we demonstrate positive Adjusted EBITDA (as such term is defined in the 2009 Incentive Plan) during the third and fourth quarters of 2009.
+If this threshold is achieved, a bonus may be awarded for each financial component if the respective minimum level for each component is achieved.
+The awards are to be calculated based upon the participant's overall target with component weights, as follows: 30% based on the achievement of our budgeted 2009 net loss target, 30% on the achievement of our budgeted Adjusted EBITDA target for the third and fourth quarters of 2009, 30% on the achievement of our 2009 cash flow target and 10% on the participant's individual 2009 performance goals being met.
+Under the terms of the 2009 Incentive Plan, 2009 bonuses are to be paid, if earned, following the completion of our 2009 fiscal year audit in a combination of cash and stock or, under certain circumstances or at the election of the participant, entirely in stock.